sriyogesh94/dcos-docs/1.9/developing-services/service-requirements-spec.md

 ### 08. All URIs used by the scheduler and executor MUST be specified in config.json.

 All URIs that are used by the service MUST be specified in the `config.json` file.
-Any URL that is accessed by the service must be overridable and specified in the the `config.json` file, including:
+Any URL that is accessed by the service must be overridable and specified in the `config.json` file, including:

 *   URLs required in the `marathon.json` file
 *   URLs that retrieve the executor (if not supplied by the scheduler)